dan1oo/ConvergentGrocery/README.md

 # ConvergentGrocery - Sustainable shopping at your fingertips!

+Won the "Best Design" award at Convergent Spring 2023 Demo Day

 To get the app to run, run the following commands : <br>
 pip install serial<br>
 pip install openai <br>